This text is translated into Russian by google automatic human level neural machine.

-At the above-mentioned conference "Russian LPG Market: New Frontiers of Development", two projects aimed at providing logistics for LPG exports from Russia to China were identified at once.
-Interestingly, one is created with a view to sea transportation, and the other - to rail.
+At the aforementioned conference "Russian LPG Market: New Frontiers of Development", two projects were identified at once aimed at ensuring the logistics of LPG export from Russia to China.
+Interestingly, one is created with an eye to sea transport, and the other - to rail.

-For example, the general director of Avestra Chemical Commerce Trading Co.
-Qi Jianhong presented new opportunities for delivering LPG to the Chinese market through Far East Gases terminal.
-To optimize land logistics, a large Manzhouli Far East Gas terminal in Chinese Manchuria, in the immediate vicinity of the railway border crossing with Russia, may be launched in the near future.
-It is expected that the capacity of the terminal will be up to 2 million tons of LPG and propylene per year.
-The terminal has an area of more than 32 hectares, on which 10 tanks are built in the volume of 2000 cubic meters.
-In two tanks there will be storage of propylene, in two - propane, in six - butane.
+Thus, Qi Jianhong, General Director of Avestra Chemical Commerce Trading Co, presented new opportunities for the supply of LPG to the Chinese market through the Far East Gases terminal.
+To optimize overland logistics, a large Manzhouli Far East Gas terminal in Chinese Manchuria, in close proximity to the railway border crossing with Russia, may be launched in the near future.
+The terminal's capacity is expected to be up to 2 million tons of LPG and propylene per year.
+The terminal has an area of more than 32 hectares, on which 10 tanks with a volume of 2000 cubic meters were built.
+Two tanks will store propylene, two - propane, six - butane.

-This project sounded at the first Eastern Economic Forum - just then, in 2015, a trilateral agreement on the intentions of cooperation in the field of propylene supplies and various LPGs to China was signed by Rosneft, Avestra Chemical and Manzhouli Far East Gas Co.
+This project was voiced at the first Eastern Economic Forum - it was then, in 2015, that a trilateral agreement of intent for cooperation in the supply of propylene and various types of LPG to China was signed by Rosneft, Avestra Chemical and Manzhouli Far East Gas Co.
 Ltd. (Far East Gas).

 The document strengthened the parties' intentions to assess the prospects: long-term supplies of LPG and propylene produced by Rosneft in volumes from 60 to 200 thousand tons per year from Russia to China through Manchuria and the use of Far East Gas's capacity for LPG and propylene transshipment after it was put into Operation in the supply chain of these petroleum products.